MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 1. In the EXPLORER view, right-click **ContosoDashboard** and then select **Open in Integrated Terminal**.

+    The terminal prompt should open in the ContosoDashboard project directory.
+For example:

+    ```plaintext
+    PS C:\TrainingProjects\ContosoDashboard\ContosoDashboard>
+    ```

-1. To build and run the application, run the following commands:
+1. To build and run the application, enter the following commands:

     ```dotnetcli
     dotnet restore